TMT766/TMT766/README.md

 # Temitope Olawusi – Cybersecurity Analyst

 👋 Hello!
-I’m **Temitope Olawusi**, a results-driven Cybersecurity Analyst with two years of experience protecting cloud and on-prem infrastructures.
-My work focuses on threat detection, vulnerability management, and continuous security monitoring.
-This repository gathers the lab projects and reference guides that demonstrate my technical depth and commitment to secure-by-design principles.
+I’m **Temitope Olawusi**, I’m a Cybersecurity and GRC Analyst focused on reducing security risk and strengthening organizational resilience across cloud and on-premise environments.

+My work sits at the intersection of technical security operations and governance, risk, and compliance—ensuring security controls are not just documented, but effective.
+I specialize in threat detection, vulnerability and risk management, continuous monitoring, and aligning security practices with frameworks such as ISO 27001.

+I’m particularly interested in how security controls translate into measurable risk reduction, audit readiness, and informed decision-making.
+This repository highlights hands-on labs and reference materials that demonstrate practical implementation, validation, and assessment of security and compliance controls using secure-by-design principles.

 ---